Paradigm4/elastic_resource_groups/README.md

 user    0m0.009s
 sys     0m0.004s
 ```
-Quite elastic, in this case.
-Once again - this grouped aggregate is just an example, consider a more intensive computation that might take hours.
+Quite scalable in this case.
+Once again - this query is just an example, consider a more intensive computation that might take hours.

 Did we need to create the temp array copy?
 Not at all.
 But we do need to ensure all instances participate in the work, though the array is stored only on 16.
-Another way to ensure that is to explicitly `redistribute` with the data with the `_sg` or "scatter-gather" operator the start of the query:
+Another way to ensure that is to explicitly redistribute the array with the `_sg` or "scatter-gather" operator the start of the query:
 ```bash
 iquery -aq "grouped_aggregate( _sg(test_array_shuffle, 1),.. )"
 ```